yonidavidson/docs/v19.1/performance-tuning.md

 (3 rows)
 ~~~

-This results in even faster performance, reducing latency from 1.77ms (index without storing) to 0.99ms (index with storing):
+This results in even faster performance, reducing latency from 1.77ms (index without covering) to 0.99ms (index with covering):

 {% include copy-clipboard.html %}
 ~~~ shell